Brian D’Andrea, President

 Kimberly Crawford Wee, Director, Residential Services

-As Director of Residential Services at Century Villages at Cabrillo (CVC), Ms. Wee coordinates residential services in our permanent supportive housing developments and through he Oasis Community Center.
+As Vice President, Residential Services at Century Villages at Cabrillo (CVC), Ms. Wee coordinates residential services in our permanent supportive housing developments and through he Oasis Community Center.
 She also organizes community development activities on campus that help build synergy and community amongst residents as well as community partner organizations.
 Ms. Wee joins our team with a wealth of nonprofit management and leadership experience.
 She has worked in and around CVC at the service provider level for more than a decade.

 Brett Morales, Director, Property Management